 Is red dye in hummingbird nectar bad for the birds?
-Dyed nectar and red hummingbird food are controversial, and there are many urban legends, and inaccurate hypotheses circulating.
+Dyed nectar and red hummingbird food are controversial, and there are many urban legends and inaccurate hypotheses circulating about the effects of dye on these tiny birds.
 Concerned birders should learn the truth and misconceptions about red dye to be sure they are keeping their birds safe.